CodersCampCrew/Project4/README.md

 - [Jędrzej Ratajczak](https://github.com/Nilphym)

 ### Contributors:
+## Backend Team:
 - [Krzysztof Gumularz](https://github.com/KrisGum)
 - [Przemysław Gajowczyk](https://github.com/Przemyslaw-G)
+## Frontend Team:
 - [Marcin Kukułka](https://github.com/MarcinKukulka)
 - [Dawid Żłobecki](https://github.com/DawidZlobecki)

 ## Ukraine Helper
 ---
- Projekt-4 - is a propotype of an app for teachers which will allow to manage them their individual lessons with students and keep information basic information about them.
+ Projekt42 - is a propotype of an app for teachers which will allow to manage them their individual lessons with students and keep information basic information about them.

  Prototype and Mockup of the project